Steller's sea eagle

-Steller's sea eagle (Haliaeetus pelagicus), also known as Pacific sea eagle or white-shouldered eagle, is a very large diurnal bird of prey in the family Accipitridae.
+Steller's sea eagle (Haliaeetus pelagicus), also known as the Pacific sea eagle or white-shouldered eagle, is a very large diurnal bird of prey in the family Accipitridae.
 It was described first by Peter Simon Pallas in 1811.
 No subspecies are recognised.
 A sturdy eagle, it has dark brown plumage with white wings and tail, a yellow beak, and yellow talons.
 Typically, it is the heaviest eagle in the world, at about 5 to 10 kg, but in some standard measurements, may be ranked below the harpy eagle (Harpia harpyja) and the Philippine eagle (Pithecophaga jefferyi).
+Steller's sea eagle females are bigger than males, similar to other raptors.

-The Steller's sea eagle is endemic to Northeast Asia, where it lives in Russia, Korea, Japan, China, and Taiwan.
-Steller's sea eagle lives in coastal northeastern Asia and mainly preys on fish and water birds.
+The Steller's sea eagle is endemic to coastal northeastern Asia, where it lives in Russia, Korea, Japan, and China.
+It mainly preys on fish and water birds.
 The Kamchatka Peninsula in Far Eastern Russia is known for its relatively large population of these birds; about 4,000 of these eagles live there.
 Steller's sea eagle is listed as vulnerable on the International Union for Conservation of Nature's Red List (IUCN Red List) of threatened species.
-Steller's sea eagle females are bigger than males.